Compatibility

 - Remove all time scales

-Currently used to power bullet time effects in ParCoolSkill.
+Currently used to provide bullet time effects for ParCoolSkill.